-The strategy builds a case for interventions by providing a brief overview of the current challenges facing the youth.
-It starts with a brief overview of the youth population (i.e., those aged between 15 and 34 years), which constitute about 35,7% or 20,6 Million of the 57,7 Million South African population.
-The youth population is projected to reach about 62 million by 2023 and grow to 63 to 66 million by 2025.
-This would just be over two thirds of the youth population, who live in Gauteng, KwaZulu-Natal, and the Western Cape.
 Slow economic growth compounded by current global economic challenges, makes it difficult for the youth to participate optimally in the economy and in society in general.
 Young people bear a disproportionate burden of poverty and unemployment.
 The poverty rate among children aged 0-17 years is at 63%, followed by 58,6% for those aged between 18 and 24 years, and then at 47,1% for those aged between 25 and 34 years.
 For the over 35-year-old population, the rate is averaging at 42%.
 In addition, just over 24% of youth-headed households in South Africa are classified as low-income households.

-Unemployment is also at its highest amongst the youth aged 15-25 years (63,9%), who are more likely to be unemployed, compared to those age 26-35 years (42,1%).
-These unemployment figures are above the national unemployment rate of 35,3%.
+Unemployment is also at its highest amongst the youth aged 15-24 years (63,2%), who are more likely to be unemployed, compared to those age 25-34 years (42,1%).
+These unemployment figures are above the national unemployment rate of 32,5%.
 Congruently, labour absorption rates are low amongst the youth and lowest for the age category 15-24 years.
 The most concerning trend is the consistent increase in unemployment in the last few years.
 Compared to those who reach other levels of education, the graduates are least likely to be unemployed, with their rate being at 8,4% unemployment rate.
 It is hard for job seekers to look for employment as they often cannot afford to pay for the attached costs (printing, travel etc.).
-Currently, about 3,3 Million of the youth aged between 15 and 24 years are not in employment, education, or training (NEET).
+Currently, about 8,6 Million or about 42% of the youth aged between 15 and 34 years are not in employment, education, or training (NEET).

 Entrepreneurship, which is seen as a possible avenue of increasing economic growth and dealing with poverty and unemployment, is not satisfactorily entrenched amongst the youth in this country.
 Measured by GEM Entrepreneurship Spirit Index (GESI) and Total early-stage entrepreneurial activity (TEA), entrepreneurship levels in South Africa are lower than the African averages and the rest of the world.
 Within the country, youth ownership of business is low compared to age category 35 to 54 years.
 High failure rate of youth start-ups businesses is associated with amongst others, funding challenges and limited access to markets.
 Less than satisfactory educational outcomes, exacerbates the situation.
 Set asides in procurement have an important role to play in supporting youths' businesses.
 However, financial education is important for youth wealth accumulation - the level of financial literacy in South Africa is very low at 54% and this has not improved in the last five years.